jonatasbaldin/jonatasbaldin.github.io/_posts/2015-03-15-install-linux-from-network.md

 image: "../posts-images/install-linux-from-network.jpg"
 ---

-Install a new OS from scratch (physical or virtual) sucks.
+Installing a new OS from scratch (physical or virtual) sucks.

-From floppy drivers to virtual clones, the process always involved manual instructions and cold coffee.
+From floppy drivers to virtual clones, the process has always involved manual instructions and cold coffee.
 In the Linux scenario, PXE boot can help a little bit.

-Basically, PXE is a protocol that allows machines to get something from network booting, usually a image.
+Basically, PXE is a protocol that allows machines to get something from network booting, usually an image.
-What it means for OS deployment is that it can pass a kernel image to the machine over the network with arguments, like local repositories and configuration files, allowing a full remote and automated installation.
+What it means for OS deployment is that it can pass a kernel image to the machine over the network with arguments, such as local repositories and configuration files, allowing a full remote and automated installation.

-This video has a good explanation.
+This video contains a good explanation.

 <iframe align="center" width="420" height="315" src="http://www.youtube.com/embed/zpzPuK6LNQ4" frameborder="0" allowfullscreen> </iframe>
 <br />